sa2c/git-demystified/_episodes/05-working-with-remotes.md

 ~~~
 {: .language-bash}

+>## Forcing a push
+>You should always avoid pushing when your local content will change the remote content (rather than adding to it).
+If you ever find yourselves in a situation where that is not true,
+you can use `git push --force-with-lease`.
+This will check that nobody else had modified and uploaded content before you push.
+This resolves issues with people inadvertently losing work, but still can cause problems for other people.
+It's best to avoid either.

 >## Working together
 > Find one or more partners to work with, and add the repository of
 > one of the group as a new remote called "`partner`".
 Add a single